 The Problem: Low health awareness leads to poor health outcomes.
 One study found that 200 million women in India have NO understanding of menstrual hygiene and the associated healthcare.
 88% of menstruating women do NOT have access to sanitary napkins and use alternatives such as cloth, dried leaves, ash, hay or plastic.
 And the incidence of Reproductive tract infections is 70% more common in women who use unhygienic materials during menstruation.
 If we invest for improved menstrual hygiene education, it will enable the millions of girls to have healthier and more dignified lives.

 Bella Healthcare conducts ‘Monthly Health Camps’ in various villages/slums to provide health promotion and education to large numbers of people.
-In 2013, Bella Health provided over 80 Health Camps among the target population, reaching nearly 8,000 participants.
+Bella Health provided over 80 Health Camps among the target population, reaching nearly 8,000 participants.
 Health camps are tailored to educate families, with special emphasis on reaching head of the households.
 Since men are often responsible for allocating family resources for healthcare, food, education, medical treatment, hygienic supplies, and family planning, it is crucial to include and educate them on health topics.
 Classes are held in evenings and Sundays, when men are readily available.